 The decision to "recommend" is based upon the successful completion of all requirements for graduation from the institution and the successful completion of all performance expectations during the professional field experiences.
-Completion of requirements for graduation from the University does not automatically guarantee that a student will be recommended for a teaching license by the School of Education.
+Completion of requirements for graduation from the University does not automatically guarantee that a student will be recommended for a teaching license by the Teacher Education Program.

 Upon "recommendation" by the institution and successful completion of the state's requirements, the individual is issued a teaching license by the state, which is required in order to be employed as a public school teacher.
 This license is transportable to 39 other U.S. states because of reciprocity agreements between these states.
 The remaining states have their own unique requirements.

 It is the responsibility of each student who plans to teach in another state or country to enquire early in their program about the teacher licensing requirements in that country and arrange to meet these additional requirements (see academic advisor for information).

 Teacher licensing within the United States is regulated by state government agencies.
 Each state maintains its own requirements for both initial teacher licensing as well as the transfer of a teacher license from one state to another.
 Please reference the list below for information on teacher licensing within individual states.
 Because requirements can change, it is important to check with the individual licensure state agency.

 |States||Dept. of Education||Licensing|

 |American Samoa||AS||American Samoa (N/A)|

 |District of Columbia||DC||District of Columbia|

 |New Hampshire||NH||New Hampshire|